ProlificsPanther/DreamFactory/README.md

 # DreamFactory
 Resources required for Panther Client to make GET and POST calls to DreamFactory data.

-How to access the data present in DreamFactory into your Panther Client by making a REST call.
+## How to access the data present in DreamFactory into your Panther Client by making a REST call?

 This sample demonstrates how to call a REST Service (DreamFactory running on a local server(Apache)) from a Panther Desktop Client (prodev).
 This REST service will return the data stored in DreamFactory in JSON format  for any database for an admin user.